devfans/devfans.github.io/_posts/2021-08-11-polynetwork-hack-explained.md

 title:  "Aug 10 PolyNetwork Hack Explained"
 author: devfans
 categories: [ hack, PolyNetwork ]
+image: /static.livefeed.cn/static/blog/poly-hack.jpg
 tags: [sticky]
 ---

-It's a big shock that the PolyNetwork was attacked by a hacker.
+It's a big shock that the PolyNetwork was attacked by a hacker with a loss about 600M dollars.
 I endorsed this project, and trust the fundamental cross chain solutions which was built with bunch of solidity smart contracts.
 I was spending some time to check the detailed procedure and trying to find any possible vulnerabilites, but no I didnt figure that out.
 That's why I trust the project so much.
 So it's been a bit ashamed it's hacked and this hack left a siginificant attack in DEFI society.
 Here's to explain the path the hack was using to steal the assets.

 The vulnerable function is:
 ```